mateusz-chochol/FlixBus-Ripoff/README.md

 - singup
 - password reseting (it sends a message to the registered email)
 - notifications
-- routing (to the pages that already exist, which is: main page, login, signup, password reset and that includes private routing, i.e. you cannot go to login page if you are already logged in)
+- routing (to the pages that already exist, which is: main page, login, signup, password reset)
+- private routing (i.e. you cannot go to the login page if you are already logged in)
 - and transitioning to mobile view on smaller screens